Sher110106/HR-Agent/User_Manual.md

 2. Display the generated chart + data table.
 3. Stream an explanation of the findings.

+> **How it works:**
+> - The agent classifies your query and decides if a chart is needed.
+> - If so, it generates both a professional-quality plot **and** the underlying data table (dual-output contract).
+> - All results are paired with a business-friendly explanation.

 ## Interpreting Results
 Each response includes:
 1. **Professional-style chart** (high DPI, accessibility-friendly colors).
 2. **Data table** with the exact numbers plotted.
-3. **Reasoning panel** describing what the AI did.
+3. **Reasoning panel** describing what the AI did and what it means for your business.
+4. **Download buttons** for PNG (chart), CSV (data), and TXT (explanation).

+> **Note:** The system always returns both chart and data for visual queries, ensuring transparency and easy export.

 ## Downloading Visualisations & Data
 Use the buttons below the chart:
 * **"Download PNG"** – high-resolution image.
 * **"Download CSV"** – underlying data table.
+* **"Download TXT"** – business explanation.

 ## Session Management
-Sessions auto-expire after 30 minutes of inactivity for security.
-Reloading the page will start a fresh session.
+- Sessions auto-expire after 30 minutes of inactivity for security.
+- Reloading the page will start a fresh session.
+- All data is processed in-memory and never written to disk.

 ## Troubleshooting
 | Symptom | Possible Cause | Fix |